Tuesday 4th April 2017, 8:00pm

 THIS SESSION WILL BE HELD AT KUNSTHALLE ZÜRICH.

-For this first (of nine) Theory Tuesdays sessions to be held at Kunsthalle Zürich, as part of the “Speak, Lokal” exhibition, Leila Peacock will present excerpts from the book “Can Jokes Bring Down Governments?” by Metahaven (Strelka Press, 2013).
+For this Theory Tuesdays session, the fifth of nine to be held at the Kunsthalle Zürich as a part of the exhibition “Speak, Lokal”, Rémi Jaccard has selected excerpts from “Tell Them I Said No” by Martin Herbert (Sternberg Press, 2016).
 The excerpts and session will be in English.

 All Theory Tuesdays sessions are free and open to the public, however it’s encouraged that you read the relevant PDF (linked below) before attending.